-An outstanding problem is the treatment of cod predation, which in the present model coding is associated with two series of error terms, the $v_t$ and the $\tau_t$ .
-It is expected that this problem will be resolved in 2016 by removing the $\tau_t$ from the model coding, so that the uncertainty in predation is expressed entirely by the uncertainty in the parameters of the functional relationship.
+2016.
+A duplication of the uncertainty applied to the estimable predation was removed.
+This reduces the margin for uncertainty applied in calculating future TACs.
+This was an outstanding problem is the treatment of cod predation, which in the present model coding is associated with two series of error terms, the v_t and the τ_t .
+It is expected that this problem will be resolved in 2016 by removing the τ_t from the model coding, so that the uncertainty in predation is expressed entirely by the uncertainty in the parameters of the functional relationship.